 Continue the Dream for Academic Excellence Scholarship

-The AB 540 scholarship committee was created in 2011 by representatives from various departments who were concerned with the many obstacles undocumented students face while attending our university.
-These offices include: ASI Project Connect, Metro Academies, Office of Student Financial Aid, Raza Faculty and Staff Association, Raza Studies, Step to College, The Safe Place, and Undergraduate Admissions.
+The Continue the Dream Scholarship was created in 2011 by SF State Staff and Faculty who were concerned with the many obstacles undocumented students face while attending our university.
+These departments include: ASI Project Connect, Metro Academies, Office of Student Financial Aid, Raza Faculty and Staff Association, Raza Studies, Step to College, The Safe Place, and Undergraduate Admissions.

 Scholarship Search Chart